 Carette’s dinky tarts and luscious éclairs are just the thing to nibble on in pretty Place des Vosges.
 Soak up Swedish culture at Institut Suédois and grab a sweet-scented cinnamon roll from the charming café.
 Or perch on a stool at Boot Café – this tiny cobbler-turned-coffee shop serves properly good brews.

 Nab a terrace table at Au Petit Fer à Cheval for the best people-watching in town and dishes so old-school they’re cool.
 At Israeli joint Miznon, tuck into pitas stuffed with melting ratatouille, spiced and breaded fish, or off-piste tatin apples.
-The small plates at Homies (tahini cauliflower, lamb pastille) are artfully dressed and undeniably tasty.

 There’s much to be thankful for in Merci, Paris’s most beloved general store: madcap interiors, hard-to-find labels… and the café’s irresistible crumble.
 Shop guilt-free at Faguo, a fashion brand actively supporting reforestation projects.
 Wallet-friendly concept store The Frankie Shop has a New York vibe.
 Stock up on minimalist knickers and eco-friendly denim wash.

 From sweet scents to the strongest of cheeses, leave plenty of space in your case for these Parisian treats.

 A 3-day itinerary including ideas, tips and addresses to get the most out of your stay